lesaint/lesaint.github.io/damapping/framework/documentation/index.md

 Content of the *dedicated class* is totally free, the DAMapping framework cares only of its "interface".

-## singleton enum
+## dedicated enum

-Enums as dedicated classes are supported by the DAMapping framework.
+Using an enum as a *dedicated class* is supported by the DAMapping framework.

-The only constraint is that they must define a single value (which name does not matter).
+The only constraint is that they it must define only a single value (which name does not matter).

-Using enums with a single value is the most recommended way to implement a Singleton in Java.

-The developer may find it relevant to use a singleton for a dedicated class.
+The developer may find it relevant to use an enum in order to make the *dedicated class* a singleton.

 {% highlight java %}
 @Mapper